There are at most finitely many singular moduli that are S-units: -Adic limits of points

 Passing to a subsequence if necessary, there are two cases.

 \partn{Case 1} For every~$n$ the fundamental discriminant of~$D_n$ is either not divisible by~$p$, or not a prime discriminant.
 In this case the sequence~$(\odelta_{D_n, p})_{n = 1}^{\infty}$ converges to~$\nu_{\pd}$ by Theorem~\ref{t:CM}$(i)$.
-Then~\eqref{eq:9} in Proposition~\ref{p:CM-orbits} and Theorem~\ref{t:Hecke-orbits-nonatomic} imply that~$\nu_{\pfd}$ is nonatomic.
+Then~\eqref{eq:56} in Proposition~\ref{p:CM-orbits} and Theorem~\ref{t:Hecke-orbits-nonatomic} imply that~$\nu_{\pfd}$ is nonatomic.
 This is the desired assertion in the case where~$m = 0$.
-If~$m \ge 1$, then that~$\nu_{\pd}$ is nonatomic follows from the fact that~$\nu_{\pfd}$ is nonatomic, from~\eqref{eq:10} in Proposition~\ref{p:CM-orbits} and from the fact that the canonical branch~$\t$ of~$T_p$ is analytic.
+If~$m \ge 1$, then the fact that~$\nu_{\pd}$ is nonatomic follows from~\eqref{eq:57} in Proposition~\ref{p:CM-orbits}, together with the fact that~$\nu_{\pfd}$ is nonatomic and the analyticity of the canonical branch~$\t$ of~$T_p$.

 \partn{Case 2} There is a prime discriminant~$d$ that is divisible by~$p$ and a sequence~$(f_n)_{n = 1}^{\infty}$ in~$\N$ such that for every~$n$ we have~$D_n = d f_n^2$ and~${\left( \frac{d}{f_n} \right) = 1}$ (resp. ${\left( \frac{d}{f_n} \right) = -1}$).
 In this case the sequence~$(\odelta_{D_n, p})_{n = 1}^{\infty}$ converges weakly to~$\nu_{\pd}^+$ (resp.~$\nu_{\pd}^-$) by Theorem~\ref{t:CM}$(ii)$.
-Then~\eqref{eq:11} in Proposition~\ref{p:CM-orbits} and Theorem~\ref{t:Hecke-orbits-nonatomic} imply that~$\nu_{\pfd}^+$ and~$\nu_{\pfd}^-$ are both nonatomic.
+Then~\eqref{eq:58} in Proposition~\ref{p:CM-orbits} and Theorem~\ref{t:Hecke-orbits-nonatomic} imply that~$\nu_{\pfd}^+$ and~$\nu_{\pfd}^-$ are both nonatomic.
 This is the desired assertion in the case where~$m = 0$.
 If~$m \ge 1$, then that~$\nu_{\pd}^+$ and~$\nu_{\pd}^-$ are both nonatomic follows from the fact that~$\nu_{\pfd}^+$ and~$\nu_{\pfd}^-$ are both nonatomic, from the last assertion of Proposition~\ref{p:CM-orbits} and from the fact that the canonical branch~$\t$ of~$T_p$ is analytic. \end{proof}